Please use #GPWest

 Stand-Up Pouches Step Toward Acceptance

-Advances in the materials used in pouches, to the machines making them, to pouch design are driving some of the growth.
-Consumer packaged goods makers clearly see the advantages of their lighter weight in transportation cost savings.
-Added features, such as spouts, increase functionality and convenience allowing brand owners, in many cases, to charge more and make up for the higher pouch production costs.
+Advances in the materials used in pouches, to the machines making them, and to pouch design are driving some of the growth.
+Consumer packaged goods makers clearly see the advantages in their lighter weight, and in their aesthetic appeal.
+Added features, such as spouts, increase functionality and convenience allowing brand owners, in many cases, to charge more and make up for the higher production costs.

 The good news is that there is plenty of room to grow.
-Speakers at the meeting – the first of its kind on the West Coast – demonstrated that innovation is very much alive in materials, construction, and value-added features.
+Speakers at last year's meeting – the first of its kind on the West Coast – demonstrated that innovation is very much alive in materials, construction, and value-added features.

 Who Should Attend